•NCD Alliance Calls For Swift Action On Clean Air Policies

 Of these, 86 per cent are linked to NCDs such as cardiovascular disease, dementia, and chronic respiratory conditions.

-In a press statement, Michael Kessler, Global Health Media Consultant, noted that despite its devastating impact on health, equity, and the environment, air pollution has not received the policy attention it demands.
+The report expressed concern that despite the devastating impact of air pollution on health, equity, and the environment, it has not received the policy attention it demands.

 The report arrives at a critical juncture, following commitments made in 2025 under the UN Political Declaration on NCDs and mental health.
 Countries pledged to intensify efforts against air pollution as part of broader strategies to tackle NCDs.